 Overprotective parents may play the mama bear card too often “protecting their child” from even the smallest criticism.
-This can often have the reverse effect making the child even more sensitive to feedback as they are assured it is an attack on them that is unfair and that they need the parent to save them from.
-When children learn that they should not do things for themselves, they may develop an overwhelming fear of failure and lack of trust in their own ability.
+This can often have the reverse effect making the child even more sensitive to feedback.
+This is because they are assured feedback is an attack on them that is unfair and that they need the parent to save them from.
+When children learn that they should not do things for themselves, they may develop an overwhelming fear of failure.
+They also develop lack of trust in their own ability.

 What Motivates Helicopter Parents?

 Helicopter parents usually have their reasons for this behavior, but they basically boil down to a few: